 - From the drop-down list, select the type of variable to create.
 The following options are available:

 - Enabled in: shows where the variable is available.
-Depending on the selected type, the following options are available: forms and opt-ins.
-This can help you sort mapping variables in order to narrow down the list of possible choices in your forms and opt-ins.
+Depending on the selected type, the following options are available: forms, questions and opt-ins.
+This can help you sort mapping variables in order to narrow down the list of possible choices in your forms, questions and opt-ins.